Difference between ACCA vs CFA | Zell Education

 ACCA: 13 ACCA papers are broken down into three levels: Applied Knowledge, Applied Skills, and Strategic Professional.
 It spans a broad area of topics on financial and management accounting, taxation, and audit, hence giving the candidate an overall and comprehensive overview of the different aspects of accountancy and finance.

-CFA: The CFA program is divided into three levels concerning the aspects of financial analysis and investment management.
+CFA: The CFA program is divided into three levels concerning financial analysis and investment management.
 It emphasizes investment tools, asset valuation, portfolio management, and ethical standards—everything that a finance professional could want in their life.

 Global Recognition: